reberthkss/warrior_vs_dragon_assembly/PROJECT_CONTEXT.md

      1. Which CPU component performs mathematical and logical operations?
 (Answer: ULA/ALU)
      2. Which memory type is volatile and loses data when powered off?
 (Answer: RAM)
      3. In Von Neumann model, which bus transports memory addresses?
 (Answer: Address Bus)
+     4. What is the smallest unit of information a computer can process?
+(Answer: Bit)
+     5. Which component is exclusively an input device?
+(Answer: Teclado/Keyboard)
+     6. What unit measures processor clock speed frequency?
+(Answer: Gigahertz/GHz)
-   - Shows "Questions remaining: X" before each quiz
+   - Shows "Questoes restantes: X" before each quiz
-   - After all 3 correct answers, quiz becomes unavailable
+   - After all 6 correct answers, quiz becomes unavailable

 #### Dragon Attacks
 The dragon randomly chooses one of three attacks (33% each):